-I am a writer, director and psychotherapist and I’ve held a longstanding connection with storytelling and the human condition.
+I am a psychotherapist and a writer and I’ve held a longstanding connection with storytelling and the human condition.

-After being confronted with trauma many times over my film career, I decided to retrain as a psychotherapist in 2007 and have worked in private and group therapy practice ever since (to see how I work click here).
+By my mid thirties I felt strongly called psychotherapy.
+I spent over six years training and this continues today.
+I have worked in private and group therapy practice ever since.
 The focus on my therapy work is life transitions, trauma, reproductive therapy and anxiety and depression.

 See my credentials here.